Precis-Digital/pandabear/src/pandabear/README.md

 # pandabear

-An runtime vschema validator for Pandas DataFrames.
+An runtime schema validator for Pandas DataFrames.

 ### Prerequisites